Leroy F. Aarons

-Leroy "Roy" F. Aarons (December 8, 1933 – November 28, 2004) was an American journalist, editor, author, playwright, founder of the National Lesbian and Gay Journalists Association (NLGJA), and founding member of the Robert C. Maynard Institute for Journalism Education.
+Leroy "Roy" F. Aarons (December 8, 1933 – November 28, 2004) was an American journalist, editor, author, playwright, founder of the National Lesbian and Gay Journalists Association (NLGJA), and founding member of the Maynard Institute for Journalism Education.
 In 2005 he was inducted into the NLGJA Hall of Fame.

 Early life

-Born in Bronx, New York, on December 8, 1933 to Latvian-Jewish immigrant parents.
-Leroy F. Aarons Aarons graduated cum laude from Brown University and earned an MS from the Columbia Graduate School of Journalism.
+He was born in Bronx, New York, on December 8, 1933 to Latvian-Jewish immigrant parents.
+Leroy F. Aarons Aarons graduated cum laude from Brown University and earned an MS from the Columbia University Graduate School of Journalism.
 He served in the Navy and Naval Reserve, attained the rank of lieutenant, and was a copyeditor at the New Haven Journal-Courier.

 At The Washington Post

 Aarons worked at the Post for many years.
 As an editor and a national correspondent, he served as New York bureau chief and later established the paper's first Los Angeles bureau.
 He covered major events of the 1960s and 1970s such as the assassinations of Martin Luther King Jr. and Robert F. Kennedy, urban riots, and government scandals.

 Aarons had a front-row seat when the Pentagon Papers story surfaced.
 As Los Angeles bureau chief, he covered California-related events in the case, including what work Daniel Ellsberg had been doing for the Rand Corporation and how he managed to remove the Pentagon Papers from Rand headquarters.

 The scandal that forced a president to resign was Watergate, and the Post was the paper that broke the story.
 Because of his role at the paper during the Watergate reporting, Aarons was hired as an accuracy consultant for the Post-centered film about the scandal, All the President's Men.